KristopherGit/Module-11-Challenge/README.md

     <img width= "50%" src="MercadoLibre_Close_Search_Concat_2.png">
 </p>

 <i>Figure 7.
-MercadoLibre data for the first half of 2020 (from 2020-01-to-2020-06).
-Here the hourly closing stock price and hourly search trend data is concatenated into two subplots for visual comparison of correlation.</i>
+MercadoLibre data for the first half of 2020 (from 2020-01 to 2020-06).
+Here, the hourly closing stock price and hourly search trend data is concatenated into two subplots for visual comparison of potential correlation.</i>

 <br>
 <br>